brianarn/hugo-theme-h5bp/README.md

 customized build or anything, it's just a stock "All the things in v5.0.0".
 Updates will be assessed as available, or feel free to submit a PR. :)

+## Params

+This theme supports the following additional parameters:

+### `googleAnalytics`

+If you put your GA key into your `params` in your site configuration, the `partials/google-analytics.html` file will use it, making it easy to incorporate Google Analytics through your site.

 [h5bp]: https://html5boilerplate.com/
 [Hugo]: http://gohugo.io/